 You need to get known.
 And you need to build relationships with the key decision makers in your business and in your industry.
 And like any relationships, business relationships take time and energy.

 It’s time to get out from behind your desk and connect in person.
 Make time for coffee.
-I know that the people I have the best business relationships with… I’ve made time to meet them in person in a more relaxed social setting.
+The people I have the best business relationships with are with those people who I’ve made time to meet in person in a more relaxed social setting.